Steering Free Play

 The next component is called the “drag link”, which can wear out, and can often be replaced by an aftermarket product.
 Finally, the tie rod joints and sleeves are checked for play, and if worn out can be replaced with products from a number of component suppliers.

 Steering freeplay doesn’t have to diminish your driving experience.
-With a little knowledge in hand and a good alignment shop, you should be able to greatly reduce or eliminate the problem altogether.
-Or, bring it by Henderson’s Line-Up the next time you’re in town, and we’ll take care of the problem for you.
+With a little knowledge and a good alignment shop, you should be able to greatly reduce or eliminate the problem.
+Or, bring it by Henderson’s Line-Up the next time you’re in town.
+We’ll take care of the problem for you.